Many people worry about humanity’s seeming inability to self-regulate.

 One of the easiest ways to begin exercising your delay muscles is by practicing mindfulness to undo “autopilot” thinking.

-The more aware one becomes of their automatic behavioral reactions to impulses, the better prepared they will be to delay those impulses.
-Interrupting the default mode network does require more energy and can at first become uncomfortable.
-It does, however, enable rewiring of behavioral impulse reaction.
+The more aware we become of our automatic behavioral reactions to impulses, the better prepared we are to delay those impulses.
+Interrupting the default mode does require more energy and can be uncomfortable at first.
+It can, however, make us more mindful of our behavior and reactions.

 Another way to exercise delayed gratification is through the use of strengths.
 A great way to bring forward a lower strength is by using a core strength (Niemiec, 2018).
 If self-regulation is on the lower portion of your strengths list, a core strength can pull it forward.

-For instance, someone who has ‘Love’ in their top 3 VIA character strengths can use that strength to tow self-regulation forward.
+For instance, someone who has ‘Love’ as one of their top three VIA character strengths can use that strength to tow self-regulation forward.
 An example might be saying to yourself, “I love you too much to eat that cookie right now.”

-Another way to bolster a lower strength is by using it in a new way daily.
-This will likely feel inauthentic and difficult at first, but it has returns that are long term rewards.
+Another way to bolster a lower strength is by using it in a new way every day.
+This will likely feel inauthentic and difficult at first, but it can have long-term rewards.
 Here are some steps to build a lower strength, like self-regulation:

 - Choose the strength you’d like to build.